MateusMP/TightECS/README.md

 The implementation tries to keep components of the same type packed together to be as cache friendly as possible.

+# Interesting Features
+- All allocations are constrained to a *tight* memory arena.
+Want to clear everything? just drop the arena and initiate the ECS again.
+This also helps in keeping your ECS working across boundaries.
+- Component references are guaranteed to be valid, independently if you add or remove more entities.
+Of course, if the entity or the component is removed, that reference no longer makes sense (you can still write data to it, but it might affect other entities) or components.
+- Components are *tight*ly packed in memory (as much as possible) in order to be cache-friendly when iterating over them.
+- Compile time type-safe API.
+Run-time types are planned to be supported as well.

+# Limitations
+- You must be able to provide unique sequential identifiers for your components.
+They don't need to be necessarely sequential, but must be small numbers to guarantee best memory utilization.
+- You are limited to the memory allocated to the ECS in the beginning, so you have a big cost upfront, however, you should have no issues with memory allocation after that (unless you try to create too many entities/components).

 # Build

 Use cmake to build the project.